-People often ask us if they can save money and use their computer for CCTV rather than buying a separate DVR.
+People often ask us if they can save money and use their computers for CCTV rather than buying a separate DVR.

 There are a number of reasons why we don't recommend this.